draperlaboratory/cbat_tools/wp/README.md

    - `paths`: The execution path of the binary that results in a refuted goal.
      The path contains information about the jumps taken, their addresses, and the values of the registers at each jump.
-This option automatically prints out the refuted-goals.
+This option automatically prints out the refuted goals.
-   - `precond-internal`: The precondition printed out in WP's internal format for the Constr.t type.
+   - `precond-internal`: The precondition printed out in WP's internal format for the `Constr.t` type.
    - `precond-smtlib`: The precondition printed out in Z3's SMT-LIB2 format.

 - `--stack-base=address`.
 If present, sets the base or top address of the stack.